msreis/CeTICSdb/README.md

 # CeTICSdb
-A repository for integration and analysis of low and high-throughput omics data and mathematical modeling of biochemical reactions
+A repository for integration and analysis of low and high-throughput omics data and mathematical models of biochemical reactions.

+Web site: cetics.butantan.gov.br/ceticsdb.